 Since our formation in September 1996, we have engaged in research and development programs.
 We have generated no revenue from product sales, do not have any products currently available for sale, and none are expected to be commercially available for sale until we have completed additional clinical trials, if at all.
-There can be no assurance that the research we fund and manage will lead to commercially viable products.
+There can be no assurance that the research we fund and manage will lead to a commercially viable product.
 We have completed enrollment of two Phase III studies for STS.
-Our products must still undergo substantial additional regulatory review prior to commercialization.
+STS must still undergo substantial additional regulatory review prior to commercialization.